 Whether you were paid for the drugs supplied is immaterial in relation to the charge you may face; whether you made any profit from the supply only becomes material during sentencing.

-Sentencing for possession/intent to supply a controlled drug
+Sentencing for possession with intent to supply a controlled drug

 The Sentencing Council’s Definitive Guideline for Drug Offences guides the Court as to appropriate sentences for particular drug offences.